gpmilliken/gpmilliken/README.md

 - 👀 I have been an Oracle DBA and PL/SQL / APEX devleoper for much of the time as well.
 - 💞️ I’m looking to collaborate on all the above topics & more
 - 📫 I'm currently active in the Snowflake community and a founder of the SRE Project Inc.
-- 📫 I'm an avid fisherman and hunter (fresh & salt h20 / deer, elk and gane birds)
+- 📫 I'm an avid fisherman and hunter (fresh & salt h20 / deer, elk and game birds)

 <!---